Investing for beginners

 The only thing that remains is to keep track of your investments and sell them when you think it's the right time.
 But if you have a long-term strategy, this may not be for many years.

 Obviously, you don't have to log into your brokerage account every day, but it's good practice to check in every few months.

 Don't stress when your investments are going down slightly.
-The market goes up and down constantly, so remember to look at the bigger picture.
-You can always re-evaluate your strategy, if necessary.
+The market goes up and down constantly.
+Remember to look at the bigger picture.
+But you can always re-evaluate your strategy, if necessary.

 Is now a good time to invest?

 Now you know how to invest your money, you may be wondering whether this is the right time to start.
 With the price of stocks constantly going up and down, you want to make sure you buy at the lowest price to maximise your profits, right?

 A good investment is one where you understand exactly what your money is doing.
 You should never invest in something you don't understand.
 Just because someone on social media said a company will do well, there's no guarantee it actually will increase in value.
 Always do your own research and never invest more than you can afford to lose.

 When you spread your investments (in an index fund, for example) and leave them for a few years, there isn't necessarily a bad time to invest, just a bad time to sell.